analogdevicesinc/ai8x-training/README.md

     [refdes](https://github.com/MaximIntegratedAI/refdes)

 _Open the `.md` version of this file in a markdown enabled viewer, for example Typora (<http://typora.io>).
 See <https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet> for a description of Markdown.
 A [PDF copy of this file](README.pdf) is available in this repository.
-The GitHub rendering of this document does not show the mathematical formulas nor the clickable table of contents._
+The GitHub rendering of this document does not show the mathematical formulas.
+Use the ≡ button to access the table of contents on GitHub._

 ---